 - 7. Ticketing and email capture

 One important choice is ticketing – you use the exhibitor system or you use your own.
 The upside of using theirs is that they deal with everything, they have an existing site that will have some passing traffic too which might lead to more sales.
 Plus their system will be hard wired into the weekly box office stats – which you want.
-On the downside, as a customer, you can get lost in complex ticketing sites (which may deter some buyers) and you may not get access to the email list of everyone who bought a ticket, which you REALLY want.
+On the downside, as a customer, you can get lost in complex ticketing sites (which may deter some buyers) and you may not get access to the email list of everyone who bought a ticket, which you REALLY want (so long as you adhere to GDPR rules).
 Anyone who attends your premiere is highly likely to consider crowdfunding your next film for instance.
 You need to be able to connect with them.
 The cinema MAY share the emails of people who bought tickets if you ask nicely.

 - 8. Budget / Costs / Recoupment

 Running a film premiere and release is not cheap.
 First, you might be working with a distributor, and if you are, I would argue VERY strongly that you have the right take the full share of box office from the premiere.
 Here is why.
 Run this event well and you should be able to cover the costs of DCP mastering of your film, BBFC classification and poster design and printing.
 Maybe even more.
 If you agree to pay for all those elements, that’s a BIG chunk of change that the distributor does not need to stump up and subsequently recoup.
 It means you are MUCH closer to the distributor breaking even than if you let them deal with everything.
 At the 50 Kisses premiere, we took nearly £10k and you can see how that broke down HERE.